Employee Orientation: Keeping New Employees on Board

 Employee orientation is important—orientation provides a lot of benefits, and you can use feedback from participating employees to make your orientations even better.

-All new employees should complete a new employment orientation program that is designed to assist them in adjusting to their jobs and work environment and to instill a positive work attitude and motivation at the onset.
+All new employees should complete a new employee orientation program that is designed to assist them in adjusting to their jobs and work environment and to instill a positive work attitude and motivation at the onset.

 A thoughtful new employee orientation program can reduce turnover and save an organization thousands of dollars.
-One reason people change jobs is because they never feel welcome or part of the organization they join.
+One reason people change jobs is that they never feel welcome or part of the organization they join.

-The most important principle to convey during an orientation is your commitment to continuous improvement and continual learning.
+The most important principle to convey during orientation is your commitment to continuous improvement and continual learning.
 That way, new employees become comfortable with asking questions to obtain the information that they need to learn, problem solve and make decisions.

-A well-thought-out orientation process takes energy, time and commitment, however, it usually pays off for the individual employee, the department, and the organization.
+A well-thought-out orientation process takes energy, time and commitment.
+However, it usually pays off for the individual employee, the department, and the organization.
 One such example is Mecklenburg County's (North Carolina) success in revamping its employee orientation program.